 Once upon a time air travel was glamorous and even now, at the front or top of the plane you have private cubicles resembling bijou studio flats in London.
 There you will be offered a wine list, linen napkins, flat screen TVs, a bar, perhaps a massage and maybe even a dry-cleaning service.

 However, at the back of the plane, affectionately known as Cattle Class, travel becomes more and more like the game of sardines.
 You have the pleasure of being uncomfortably squished in a tin can for hours, with total strangers and all their bodily habits.
 You will have every opportunity to get acquainted with Knee Bashers, Chair Kickers, Arm rest Hogs and Aisle Loiterers.
+Indeed, it has become a form of both social and spacial torture.

 I know that airlines are businesses and they need to manage costs, turn profits and part of that involves cramming as many of us into the smallest space possible, but have you seen the latest hideous new patent pending for a more intimate and space saving seating arrangement?